-Recent studies in accounting and finance (such as Fernandes and Ferreira, 2009; Jayaraman, 2012; Chen et al., 2017) have documented evidences that enforcement of insider trading laws are relevant for informativeness of stock prices, earnings quality, and capital allocation decision.
+Recent studies in accounting and finance (such as Fernandes and Ferreira, 2009; Jayaranam, 2012; Chen et al., 2017) have documented evidences that enforcement of insider trading laws are relevant for informativeness of stock prices, earnings quality, and capital allocation decision.
 At the same time, the findings of a survey by Graham et al. (2005) reveal that top executives have more incentives to engage in real activities earnings management than in accruals earning management.
-These studies have ignited renewed interests in the strand of research on real activities earnings management.1
+These studies have ignited renewed interests in the strand of research on real activities earnings management.

 This study aims to investigate the impact of insider trading laws enforcement on real activities earning management.
 Most of the studies on real activities earnings management have only focused on the U.S. market.
-Our international sample that comprises of more than 70,000 firm-year observations from 28 countries provides an excellent setting for us to explore whether variations in the insider trading restrictions, in addition to the existing institutional mechanisms, will impact managerial incentives to engage in real activities https://doi.org/10.1016/j.intfin.2022.101641 Received 23 March 2022; Accepted 21 August 2022 Available online 28 August 2022 1042-4431/© 2022 Elsevier B.V.
-All rights reserved.
+Our international sample that comprises of more than 70,000 firm-year observations from 28 countries provides an excellent setting for us to explore whether variations in the insider trading restrictions, in addition to the existing institutional mechanisms, will impact managerial incentives to engage in real activities earnings management.
+This is an important and interesting research question, which has yet been empirically examined using an international cross-country sample.